Help

 • Save Persistent chains…: Save the current persistent chains.

-• Export all tracks (raw data): Export an audio (.wav) file and a midi (.mid) file for each track.
+• Export all tracks (raw data): Export an audio (.wav) file and a MIDI (.mid) file for each track.
 The files will be saved in the Export folder of the Song Folder.
 A message will give the exact folder path.
 The audio files are in raw data meaning no Plugin effects is applied but the reverse mode and playback speed are applied if any.
-The midi files take into account the transpose, reverse and the playback speed parameters but not the quantization and humanization.
+The MIDI files take into account the transpose, reverse and the playback speed parameters but not the quantization and humanization.
 See next menu item.
 All the old files are over-written if any.

-• Export all midi tracks (quantized and humanized): Save a midi file for each track.
-The midi files take into account the transpose, reverse, the playback speed , the quantization and humanization parameters.
-All the old midi files will be over-written including the ones saved with the previous menu item.
+• Export all MIDI tracks (quantized and humanized): Save a MIDI file for each track.
+The MIDI files take into account the transpose, reverse, the playback speed , the quantization and humanization parameters.
+All the old MIDI files will be over-written including the ones saved with the previous menu item.

 • Preferences…: Open the Preferences dialog.
 See Préférences dialog section below for details.